Risk Management

 Financial Risk Management

-An unexpected turn of events in the economic and financial world, both at home and abroad, can affect a company's operating results.
-In particular, interest rates, exchange rates, inflation, and fuel represent the principal costs for airlines; these costs are very sensitive to external factors and can become quite volatile.
+An unexpected turn of events in the economic and financial world, both at home and abroad, can affect a company’s operating results.
+In particular, interest rates, exchange rates, inflation, and fuel represent the principal costs for airlines; these costs are very sensitive to trends in the international economy and can become quite volatile.
 Therefore, the Finance Division employs financial hedging instruments to confine the major costs listed above to preset limits and to monitor financial risks on a regular basis.
 The Division is also responsible for developing relevant strategies and measures to fulfill the objectives of finance-related risk management.

 Information Security and Personal Data Risk Management

-CAL's Data Security and Personal Information Management Division is a dedicated management unit for information security and personal information protection.
+CAL's Information Security & Personal Data Protection Division is a dedicated management unit for information security and personal information protection.
 It is headed by the Data Protection Officer (DPO) and the Chief Information Security Officer (CISO), who are in charge of the promotion of information security policies and resource allocation, and who lead the independent information security and personal information teams to adopt management measures that meet the international standards in order to implement information security and personal information protection.
 In order to strengthen the information security framework planning and management system, we continue to improve the multi-level defense depth, staff education and training, social engineering drills, and emergency response drills, to enhance the awareness of employees on information security, and to establish compliance with laws, regulations, and international information security standards to reduce the overall risk of information security.

 Mid-term / Long-term Strategic Risks